Documentation and tutorials.

 If the final data of an area that has been modified by "store" needs to be read earlier in the source, it can be achieved by copying this data into a different area that would not be constrained in such way.
 This is analogous to defining a constant with a final value of some variable:

-load char from const:0 virtual var:: db 'abc' .length = $ end virtual store 'A' at var:0 virtual const:: repeat var.length load a : byte from var:%-1 db a end repeat end virtual
+load char : byte from const:0 virtual var:: db 'abc' .length = $ end virtual store 'A' : byte at var:0 virtual const:: repeat var.length load a : byte from var:%-1 db a end repeat end virtual

 The area label can be forward-referenced by "load", but it can never be forward-referenced by "store", even if it refers to the current output area.

 The "include" instruction reads the source text from another file and processes it before proceeding further in the current source.
 Its argument should be a string defining the path to a file (the format of the path may depend on the operating system).
-If after the instruction and before the argument the "!" character is added, the other file is read and processed unconditionally, even when it is inside a skipped block (the unconditional instructions from the other file may then get recognized).
+If there is a "!" between the instruction and the argument, the other file is read and processed unconditionally, even when it is inside a skipped block (the unconditional instructions from the other file may then get recognized).

 The "eval" instruction takes a sequence of bytes defined by its arguments, treats it as a source text and assembles it.
 The arguments are either strings or the numeric values of single bytes, separated with commas.
 In the next example "eval" is used to generate definitions of symbols named as a consecutive letters of the alphabet: